 - Add the garlic and peppers and fry for a further 2-3 minutes.

-- Add the paprika and tomato puree and mix well before pouring over the tins of tomatoes.
+- Add the paprika and tomato puree and mix well before pouring over the chopped tomatoes.

 - Pop on the lid, turn the heat to low and let it simmer for 10 minutes.